kolanos/vaporize/docs/gettingstarted.rst

     In case you're confused, the 256 and 512 servers are in MBs.

-For the sake of this example lets choose the smallest server, option 0 (256MB):
+For the sake of this example let's choose the smallest server, option 0 (256MB):

     >>> flavor = flavors[0]